Keyboard shortcuts

-Chapter 2: My journey
+Chapter 2: My Journey

 I never thought I’d become a technical writer.
 In fact, I didn’t even know the job existed when I graduated college.
 But my path to technical writing—and my passion for advocating for content quality—started with a green pen.